Buena Vista, Colorado: History

 The Arkansas River Valley and the area of what would become Buena Vista was first settled in 1864 by settlers drawn to the area by the plentiful water which made the land suitable for agriculture.
 The Buena Vista, Colorado, post office opened on September 18, 1879.

-By 1880, the county seat had moved from Granite to Buena Vista, but by 1928 Salida had a larger population so the county seat was moved once again.
+In 1888, Chaffee County voters moved the county seat from Granite to Buena Vista.
+Voters subsequently moved the county seat to Salida, which then had a larger population, in 1928.

+Buena Vista incorporated in 1879 and grew as a railroad town serving the local silver, gold, and lead mining industry, with three rail lines including Denver & Rio Grande, South Park & Pacific, and Colorado Midland railroads.
+Many of the existing buildings of Buena Vista date back to this era, and were built in the 1880s and 1890s.

 By 1894, Buena Vista had electricity, telephone service, street lights, parks, cemeteries, and schools.
 Travelers, speculators, and miners traveling up the Arkansas Valley towards Leadville made Buena Vista a popular stagecoach stop, and railroad depot following the 1890s.
 While certainly experiencing economic ups and downs, the valley's agricultural economy has made the area more resistant to the 'boom, bust' cycle of mining towns.

-Buena Vista is located in central Colorado roughly midway between Salida and Leadville in the Upper Arkansas River Valley at an elevation of 7965 ft.
-The area between Buena Vista and Salida is often referred to as the Denver & Rio Grande, South Park & Pacific, and Colorado Midland railroads.
-Many of the existing buildings of Buena Vista date back to this era, and were built in the 1880s and 1890s.